Powercoders-Bootcamp/greenleaf-ai-assistant-bern-2026/README.md

-# GreenLeaf AI Assistant ("Beat-Bot")
+GreenLeaf AI Assistant ("Beat-Bot")

-An internal AI assistant designed for **GreenLeaf Logistics** to automate repetitive employee questions while strictly enforcing company policies, preventing hallucinations, and protecting sensitive data.
+An internal AI assistant designed for GreenLeaf Logistics to automate repetitive employee questions while strictly enforcing company policies, preventing hallucinations, and protecting sensitive data.

 ---

-## Overview
+OVERVIEW

 Beat-Bot is a policy-first AI system that ensures all responses are grounded in internal company rules and documentation.
 The assistant is designed to be predictable, secure, and resistant to misuse.